jesseduffield/lazygit/pkg/integration/README.md

 The name of a test is based on its path, so the name of the test at `pkg/integration/tests/commit/new_branch.go` is commit/new_branch.
 So to run it with our test runner you would run `go run cmd/integration_test/main.go cli commit/new_branch`.

-You can pass the KEY_PRESS_DELAY env var to the test runner in order to set a delay in milliseconds between keypresses, which helps for watching a test at a realistic speed to understand what it's doing.
+You can pass the INPUT_DELAY env var to the test runner in order to set a delay in milliseconds between keypresses or mouse clicks, which helps for watching a test at a realistic speed to understand what it's doing.
 Or you can pass the '--slow' flag which sets a pre-set 'slow' key delay.
 In the tui you can press 't' to run the test in slow mode.

 The resultant repo will be stored in `test/results`, so if you're not sure what went wrong you can go there and inspect the repo.